-This simple point can be used toward our goals, which may seem impossibly big and challenging when pictured in totality.
-But that’s not how great structures–or great goals–are accomplished.
-They are accomplished one step at a time; the way that one steel beam at a time added to the tall building that Robert described.
-The people who accomplish such great feats do so with intense passion accompanied by unwavering focus.
-These people also exhibit great patience–but not the type that leads to procrastination.
-They realize that everything will happen in the right fashion in the right time.
-Doubt–if ever it should knock at the door to their conscious mind–is quickly banished, replaced by a positive focus that will enable a project to move forward.
+We can apply this simple point to our goals, which may seem impossibly big and challenging when viewed in their totality.
+But that’s not how great structures–or great goals–are achieved.
+They’re accomplished one step at a time; the way that one steel beam added to the tall building that Robert described.
+The people who accomplish such great feats do so with intense passion and unwavering focus.
+They also exhibit great patience, but not the type that leads to procrastination.
+They realize that projects come together in the right fashion in the right time.
+Doubt–if ever it should knock at the door to their mind–is quickly replaced by a positive focus that enables them to move forward.
 These great men and women realize that the mind is an excellent servant but a terrible master!
-They do not let their mind run them; they run it!

-As you’re contemplating your goal it, take a look at the proof of this type of thinking around us.
-There are many great accomplishments that are happening in our world…now!
+As you’re contemplating your goal, take a look for the proof of this type of thinking.
+There are many great accomplishments now taking place.
 Think nano technology; think exploration of space; think computer technology.
 History is also full of great examples: think Great Wall of China; think Ford; think Marconi; think Wright Brothers; think Bell.
-What might have seemed easy–from our observer positon–took PATIENCE, DEDICATION, WILL.
-Big things were just little things put together.
-What one beam might you add–today–to the goal you’re building?
+What might seem easy from our point of view took Patience, Dedication, and Will.
+Big things are only little things put together.
+What one beam will you add–today–to the goal that you’re building?
 If you know it, do it now.

 Dare to dream (and care for one another).